The Three Pillars

 What do people have to pay?

 Many countries request citizens pay a proportion of health-care costs from their own pocket, either through insurance premiums, co-payments or prescription charges.
-Governments are encouraged to progressively remove these out-of-pocket (OOP) payments in preference for general taxation, pooled funds and health levies on goods.
+Governments are encouraged to progressively remove these out-of-pocket (OOP) payments in preference of general taxation, pooled funds and health levies on goods.

 Some countries focus on financially covering the most vulnerable, for example, those on low incomes, children under five, and the elderly.
 For instance, in Senegal, the ‘Sesame Plan’ provides free health care to all those over the age of 60.
 However, in many countries, national health insurance is only available to those in formal employment or who have a family identification card.